jatanjay/CorpusGenius/README.md

 it along with the earlier names.
 Since it's impossible to know under what names song-writers are credited, a little trial & error is required :grin:

-#### Tips for viewing corpus :
+#### Tips for viewing the final corpus :

-Note : If using Excel as your CSV reader, since Excel cannot read more than 32767 characters in a single cell, it might erroneously show words in random cells.
-If that happens use notepad to view.
+Note : If using Excel as your CSV reader (and your corpus is huge) since Excel cannot read more than 32767 characters in a single cell, it might erroneously show words in random cells.
+If that happens open the file with Notepad or similar.

 _____

 ## Author

-Jatan Pandya / 2020
+Jatan J. Pandya (jpandya) © 2020 / https://github.com/jatanjay/

 _____

-## License

-Please see LICENSE.md for more details.

-_____

-## Acknowledgments

-> If I have seen further it is by standing on the shoulders of Giants.
-> 														*-Isaac Newton*

-John W. Miller for his excellent [lyricsgenius wrapper.](https://github.com/johnwmillr/lyricsgenius)

-Authors, countless contributors for the various modules used in the project.

-_______

 ## FAQs or Why the CSVs are the way they are